amlan-banaji/amlan-banaji.github.io/_pages/talks.md

 ## Conferences

-See the [full list](https://amlan-banaji.github.io/files/BanajiConferences.pdf) of the more than 30 mathematical conferences I have attended.
+See the [full conference list (pdf)](https://amlan-banaji.github.io/files/BanajiConferences.pdf) of the more than 30 mathematical conferences I have attended.

 {% include base_path %}